 You might question whether one can use an infant sleep schedule or routine with a baby so young, but you can (in most cases).

 I will say that a 3-week-old baby sleep routine is NOT a rigid, unbreakable timeline of things that must occur.

-It’s simply a way to start gently guiding your child toward sleeping through the night and learning that their world is predictable.
+It IS a way to gently guide your child toward sleeping through the night and learning that their world is predictable.